Engee documentation

 Definitions

-• The number of "fractional" bits is the Fraction Length, also referred to as the Binary Point (BP).
+• The number of "fractional" bits is the length of the fractional part (Fraction Length), it will also be designated as a Binary Point (BP).

 Bit number from MSB (most significant) to LSB (least significant)